vikondr/vikondr/README.md

 **`Backend Developer`**

 Hi!
 I am an aspiring Python developer, looking for new opportunities.
+I have worked on various projects, ranging from Telegram bots to Full-Stack projects.
 ---

 ### 🧰 What can I work with?